martinrebo/martinrebo/docs/Books/Efficient_TS.md

 * Excess property checking does not happen when you use a type assertion
 * A “weak type” is an object type with only optional properties.
 For these types, assignability checks require at least one matching property.

+### Item12: Apply types to entire Fn expressions

+* Use typeof fn to match the signature of another function, or Parameters and a rest parameter if you need to change the return type.

+### Item13: type vs interface

+* Understand the differences and similarities between type and interface.
+Know how to write the same types using either syntax.
+Be aware of declaration merging for interface and type inlining for type.
+For projects without an established style, prefer interface to type for object types.

+### Item14: use readonly

+### **Item 15:** Use Type operations and generic types to avoid repeating yourself

+* Mapped types: `type Pick<T, K> = { [k in K]: T[k] };`
+* `[k in keyof Options]` = Partials `Partial<Options>`
+* You can include an as clause in them to rename the keys.
+There are many uses for this, but one is to invert the keys and values in a mapping: `type LongToShort = { [k in keyof ShortToLong as ShortToLong[k]]: k };`
+* If the index clause in your mapped type is of the form K in keyof T or a few variants on it, then TypeScript treats it as a **“homomorphic”** mapped type.
+* The canonical use case for typeof is if you have a single value that you’d like to be the source of truth for a type (perhaps it’s some kind of schema or API specification).
+By making the value the source of truth, you avoid duplication in defining the type.
+* `ReturnType<typeof getUserInfo>`

+### Item16: Prefer more precise alternatives to Index Signatures

+* Index signature: `type Rocket = {[property: string]: string};`
+* What should you use index signatures for?
+Historically, they were the best way to model truly dynamic data.
+* use Map: `Map<string, string>[]`
+* While this may feel tedious, it does ensure that your data actually has the shape you expect.
+* This pattern of doing data validation on a broad type (Map<string, string>) to get a more specific one (Rocket) is common in TypeScript.
+* Maps work around some famous gotchas involving the prototype chain.
+* If the problem with using an index signature is that string is too broad, then you can use a `Record`.
+* Record is a built-in wrapper around a mapped type (Item 15).

+### Item17: Avoid numeric index signatures

+* JavaScript does not have a notion of “hashable” objects like you find in Python or Java.
+* In particular, numbers cannot be used as keys.
+If you try to use a number as a property name, the JavaScript runtime will convert it to a string
+* TypeScript models this by allowing numeric keys and distinguishing between these and strings.
+This is purely a fiction—string keys are accepted at runtime as the ECMAScript standard dictates that they must—but it is a helpful one that can catch mistakes: